Andrettin/Wyrmsun/readme.txt

 - Added Stone Pile (graphics by Jinn), which can be harvested for stone.
 It occasionally drops when buildings which cost stone are destroyed.
 - Fixed a crash cause.
 - Added "The Song of Rig" and "The Lay of Alvis" achievements.
+- The Gold Rock graphics have been updated (by Jinn).

 * Quests
 - Added the possibility of accepting in-game quests at town-hall-type buildings in custom games (quest icon by Jinn).